birobirobiro/awesome-shadcn-ui/README.md

 - [bolhadev](https://bolhadev.chat/) - The quickest path to learn English is speaking it regularly.
 Just find someone to chat with.
 - [crept-studio](https://www.crept.studio) - Crept is a free Open Source project, made on top of Next.js, Tailwind CSS and Shadcn UI.
 You can use it to deliver free Tv shows and Movies.
 - [enjoytown](https://github.com/avalynndev/enjoytown) - A free anime, manga, movie, tv-shows streaming platform.
 Built with Nextjs, shadcn/ui
-- [Grade Calculator](https://grades.nstr.dev/) - A grade calculator/dashboard for students, aiming to provide a better overview on the academic performance.
+- [grade-calculator](https://grades.nstr.dev/) - A grade calculator/dashboard for students, aiming to provide a better overview on the academic performance.
 - [infinitunes](https://github.com/rajput-hemant/infinitunes) - A Simple Music Player Web App built using Next.js, shadcn/ui, Tailwind CSS, DrizzleORM and more...
 - [kd](https://github.com/gneiru/kd) - Ad-free Kdrama streaming app.
 Built with Nextjs, Drizzle ORM, NeonDB and shadcn/ui
 - [memergez](https://github.com/avalynndev/memergez) - Quickly generate memes by entering text or an avatar URL, with support for many meme commands.